wjhopper/PBS-R-Manual/basics.md

 Lines saying "S3 Method for class ..." tell you about the function's behavior when called on objects of a specific class.
 For example, this help page tells us that when the `as.matrix` function is called on a data.frame, there is an optional argument called `rownames.force` that isn't used when the input is some other data structure (like a vector).
 We can safely ignore the cryptic term "S3 Method".

 We will, however, focus on other cryptic parts of the "Usage" section.
-What is `x`?
-What is `trim`?
+What is `data`?
+What is `byrow`?
 What do they do?
 For clarification, we must go the argument-specific subsections.

 ### Arguments
 The detailed descriptions in the argument subsection tell us what types of values each argument is permitted to take on.
 It also tells us what aspect of the function's behavior each argument controls.
 For example, the `byrow` argument must be a logical value (i.e., `TRUE` or `FALSE`) and it controls whether the matrix is row-by-row, or column-by-column.

 ### Named vs. Unnamed Arguments
-As we see in the "Usage" and "Arguments" sections, every function argument has a name (e.g., `x`, `na.rm`, `trim`).
+As we see in the "Usage" and "Arguments" sections, every function argument has a name (e.g., `data`, `nrow`, `byrow`).
 When you call a function, those names can be used in a `keyname = value` style of syntax, or they may be omitted in favor of just specifying the value.

 If you wish to omit the names of the arguments when calling a function, **then you must order your inputs in the exact same order as they appear in the `Usage` section!!!**.
 If you specify arguments as `keyname=value` pairs, they may be passed in any order.
 If you mix and match named and unnamed, unnamed inputs that R encounters will be paired up with the unmatched arguments following their order in the Usage section.